motech/motech/docs/source/get_started/configure_hipaa.rst

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) required the Secretary of the U.S.
-Department of Health and Human Services (HHS) to develop regulations protecting the privacy and security of certain health information.1 To fulfill this requirement, HHS published what are commonly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
+Department of Health and Human Services (HHS) to develop regulations protecting the privacy and security of certain health information.
+To fulfill this requirement, HHS published what are commonly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
 The Privacy Rule, or Standards for Privacy of Individually Identifiable Health Information, establishes national standards for the protection of certain health information.
 The Security Standards for the Protection of Electronic Protected Health Information (the Security Rule) establish a national set of security standards